Salmon

 Every year, when conditions are right, the salmon undertakes a remarkable journey upstream to reproduce with others and create the next generation of fish.
 This is accompanied by a massive physical transformation in which its color and body shape change to suit its new habitat.
 Many never make it.
 Carnivores, birds of prey, and even humans all capture these fish for their oily meat high in omega-3 and proteins.

-- Great sense of smell: The remarkable sense of smell allows this type of fish to find the same spawning grounds each year.
+• Great sense of smell: The remarkable sense of smell allows salmon to find the same spawning grounds each year.
 It seems to record the memory of the ground’s scent from the moment it starts migrating to the ocean as a juvenile fish.
 The sockeye salmon can even sense changes in the planet’s magnetic field.

-- Mythological creature: This fish is an important figure in some Celtic, Irish, and Norse mythology.
+• Mythological creature: The salmon fish is an important figure in some Celtic, Irish, and Norse mythology.
 One legend states that Loki transformed himself into a salmon to escape punishment from the other gods.

-- Multi-phase maturation: This fish passes through several life stages on the way to adulthood.
+• Multi-phase maturation: The salmon passes through several life stages on the way to adulthood.
 The first stage is called a fry.
 After growing about an inch, it becomes a parr and develops black camouflage splotches over its body.
 After growing several inches, it becomes a smolt, loses its splotches, and returns to the sea.

 The salmon is a group of fish that belongs to the family of Salmonidae.
 The name comes to us in English from the Latin word salmo.
 This in turn might have been based on an older word that means “to leap.”
-It is important to note that not every member of the family Salmonidae is a true salmon.
-This family also includes trouts, chars, and whitefish.
+It is important to note that not every member of the family Salmonidae is a true salmon because this family also includes trout, char, and whitefish.

 The salmon is a long fish with a pointed or hooked beak, two sets of paired fins on the pelvis and side, and four single fins around the body.
 Throughout most of the year, it sports a shimmering silver appearance with pockets of blue, red, green, pink, or purple, but as spawning season approaches, the scales transform into all manner of bright colors.
 Some species may also undergo physical changes such as growing a hump, a curved jaw, or canine teeth.